-On May 29, 2018, we celebrated the official opening of the solar plant at the Otjikoto Mine.
-The solar plant is now providing approximately 13% of the electricity consumed on site.
-Changing the power plant to a heavy fuel oil ("HFO") hybrid-solar plant reduced the Otjikoto Mine's HFO consumption by approximately 2.4 million litres and reduced associated power generation fuel costs by approximately 10% in 2018.
+On May 29, 2018, we celebrated the official opening of the heavy fuel oil ("HFO") hybrid-solar plant at the Otjikoto Mine (the "Otjikoto Solar Plant").
+Changing the power plant to an HFO hybrid-solar plant reduced the Otjikoto Mine's HFO consumption by approximately 2.4 million litres and reduced associated power generation fuel costs by approximately 10% in 2018.

-On August 8, 2018, we were informed that the Malian Council of Ministers approved the participation of the State of Mali in Fekola S.A. for a total of 20% (being the 10% free carried interest plus the additional 10% interest), through an ordinance and a decree of the Council of Ministers, signed by the President of Mali.
+On August 8, 2018, the Malian Council of Ministers approved the participation of the State of Mali in Fekola S.A., our subsidiary that holds the Fekola Mine, for a total of a 20% ownership interest (being a 10% free carried interest plus an additional 10% interest), through an ordinance and a decree of the Council of Ministers, signed by the President of Mali.
 Accordingly, we transferred ownership of 20% of Fekola S.A. to the State of Mali.
 The first non-participating 10% of the State of Mali's ownership entitles it to an annual priority dividend equivalent to 10% of calendar net income of Fekola S.A.
 The second fully participating 10% of the State of Mali's ownership entitles it to ordinary dividends payable on the same basis as any ordinary dividends declared and payable to us for the remaining 80% interest.

 On October 1, 2018, we repaid in full our \$259 million aggregate principal amount of convertible senior subordinated notes (the "Notes") on maturity.
-The repayment of all outstanding principal and accrued interest under the Notes amounted to approximately \$263 million, which we funded using existing cash on hand and a portion of our Credit Facility.
+The repayment of all outstanding principal and accrued interest under the Notes amounted to approximately \$263 million, which we funded using existing cash on hand and a portion of our revolving credit facility (the "Credit Facility").